eggplantbren/DNest3/README.md

 Welcome to DNest3
 =================

-DNest3 is a reimplementation of Diffusive Nested Sampling, a Markov Chain Monte Carlo (MCMC) algorithm for Bayesian Inference and Statistical Mechanics.
+DNest3 is a C++ implementation of Diffusive Nested Sampling, a Markov Chain Monte Carlo (MCMC) algorithm for Bayesian Inference and Statistical Mechanics.

 Relative to older DNest versions, DNest3 has improved performance